AerialX/libbricks/docs/Conventions.md

  - Set up constructors and destructors like normal.
 Use alloc or autoalloc as necessary to create objects (same syntax as C++ new).
  - Prefer operator overloading (==, >, <, etc) over equivalents such as EqualTo()
     - I'm kind of torn on this one.
  - When to return a reference type vs. a Pointer<>?
-Iunno.
+Iunno, if NULL is a valid return value I guess.
  - Delegates do not own objects when retaining a member pointer.
     - They do make copies of functors, however.
     - Events hold on to references to delegates.
+       - This should probably change.
+Copies are good, use BaseDelegate for custom non-classic-C++ functors (or just use functors if a copy is okay).

 Naming Conventions